Why You May Need to Add a New User to Your WordPress Site

 - Content writing collaboration – You may have different team members contributing to your site’s content.
 If so, you’ll want separate user accounts for each person in your content writing workflow.
 Typically these will be Authors and / or Editors.

-- Customer Accounts – You may want to setup a Customer account for your WooCommerce customers or Subscriber accounts for users to receive updates to your blog.
+- Customer Accounts – You may want to setup a Customer account for your store customers or Subscriber accounts for users to receive updates to your blog.

 Common Ways to Add New Users in WordPress

 There are two common ways to add new users on your WordPress site:

 - User self-registration.
 You’ll typically enable this for people to subscribe to updates on your blog or to create an account for their WooCommerce activity.

 - The second, and the focus of this article, is a manual user creation process for one of the purposes mentioned above.
 Read on for step-by-step instructions to manually setup a new WordPress user account.